421 SW 6th Avenue, Suite 500, Portland, OR 97204

 The City of Portland and Multnomah County invest public funds and operate programs that provide direct services to homeless people and families.
 The City and County also fund services provided by nonprofit organizations and private service agencies.
 Corrections facilities, hospitals, schools, churches, and charities also provide assistance to homeless people.
 All are partners in the “homeless system” and have a direct stake in providing effective and efficient services with a goal to end homelessness.
 The wider community also has a stake in ending homelessness.
 As members of a community, we want to take care of our citizens, including those with illnesses or disabilities who cannot care for themselves.
 In addition, all of us want safe, clean and livable streets and neighborhoods.

-A Health Focused Evaluation of The Apartments at Bud Clark Commons
+Links to A Health Focused Evaluation of The Apartments at Bud Clark Commons

 Connect with 211info, the local nonprofit that connects the people of Oregon and Southwest Washington with over 4,500 health, community and social services